 ieee802154_radio_apibut are standalone functions declared and documented as such in include/zephyr/net/ieee802154_radio.h.
 The API documentation will clearly state which functions must be implemented by all L2 stacks as part of the L1 -> L2 “inversion-of-control” adaptation API.

 that are not explicitly documented as callbacks are considered to be helper functions

 within the PHY (L1) layer implemented independently of any specific L2 stack, see for

 As all net interfaces, IEEE 802.15.4 device driver implementations will have to call

 Network Layer 2 abstraction layer.

 enumerator NET_L2_MULTICAST_SKIP_JOIN_SOLICIT_NODE = BIT(1)

-Do not joint solicited node multicast group
+Do not join solicited node multicast group.

 - enumerator NET_L2_MULTICAST_SKIP_JOIN_SOLICIT_NODE = BIT(1)